training-mode/ruby/intro/04_data_structures/README.md

 ]
 ```

 You should note that the elements in a multidimensional array don't necessarily all need to be the same size!
-Unless you know the dimensions of an array before you access it, don't assume anything!
+Unless you know the dimensions of an Array before you access it, don't assume anything!

-Speaking of accessing arrays, how can we do that easily?
+Speaking of accessing Arrays, how can we do that easily?

 ```ruby
 years = [2011, 2012, 2013, 2014]